jayamanikharyono/Shallow-Neural-Network/README.md

 # Shallow-Neural-Network
-an efficient simple neural network with python with AND operator as a dataset. using only one hidden layer with three neuron in hidden, numpy and matplotlib
+an inefficient simple neural network with python with AND operator as a dataset. using only one hidden layer with three neuron in hidden, numpy and matplotlib

 | X | Y  | XY  |
 | :-: | :-: | :-: |